- Benefits of Using Clickers

 It can indeed take additional time to write your questions the first time around, and incorporate them with your lecture material.
 You can find help in some pre-prepared questions (see “Writing Questions,” below).
 But once you have your first set of drafted questions, the time investment in later semesters is much reduced.

 Some instructors worry that they’ll have a hard time getting students back on task after the peer discussion.
 This is typically not as big of a problem as faculty might fear.
 It’s useful to have some sort of signal to bring the class back together (such as a bell, or flashing the lights), and make it clear that you expect students to end their discussions when you ask them to.
 Generally, student behavior problems during clicker questions can be addressed in the same way that other behavior problems might be tackled – by addressing it in a non-confrontational but firm manner.

 Our clicker system, i>clicker, was chosen because of its’ simplicity, to minimize technical difficulties.
 Still it’s important to practice with the equipment before using it in class, to minimize potential technical issues.
 You can also make it clear to students that such problems will not affect any grading or points for the clicker questions that you might be using.
 And if all else fails, pose the question and ask for show-of-hands.

 Reading this website will get you started, but it’s helpful to seek out other opportunities to improve your use of clickers over time.

-This practial two-page tipsheet gives a quick overview of practices that lead to success with clickers… and those that lead to failure.
+- Tips for Successful “Clicker” Use: This practical two-page tipsheet gives a quick overview of practices that lead to success with clickers… and those that lead to failure.
 Developed by Doug Duncan of the University of Colorado at Boulder.